Frequently Asked Questions

 Q: Does Skagit Valley College require health insurance?

-Students will be allowed to purchase insurance per quarter or up to 3 quarters at a time.
+Students may purchase insurance per quarter or up to 3 quarters at a time.
 If you have questions about your insurance or want to purchase your insurance before you arrive, you may contact Anji.Viola@skagit.edu or phone: (360) 416-7814.

 *insurance rates are subject to change yearly, typically in the summer or fall.

 Q: When can I start school?